 Dunham's much loved fallow deer have been part of our estate since the park walls were built in 1748, and they roam freely around the parkland.
 If you take a walk around the wider park, you’ll almost certainly see them munching on grass or reaching up to eat the low hanging leaves.

 We’re lucky to have all four colours of fallow deer – common (tan with white spots, fading to a grey colour in winter), menil (tan but with white spots year round), melanistic (almost entirely black or chocolate coloured) and white (a pale sandy colour, turning white with age).

 The deer may seem friendly and tame, but it’s important that people don’t approach or try and touch the deer.
-Getting too close to the deer can cause a lot of problems – feeding them can upset their balanced diets, people chasing them or trying to touch them can also make them ill, and picnicking in the park can lead to the deer eating all sorts of plastic rubbish left behind.
+Getting too close to the deer can cause a lot of problems – feeding them can upset their balanced diets, people chasing them or trying to touch them can also make them ill, and picnicking in the park can lead to the deer eating rubbish left behind.
 If the deer get too stressed, they often retreat to the deer sanctuary.
 These areas are closed to the public and are marked with signs.

 " They are wild animals and it’s important that they remain wild.
 If not, it can cause all sorts of problems for visitors and for the deer.
 This is why we encourage people not to get close or touch them, and especially for visitors to keep dogs on leads.
 This is their home and it should be respected."